multiversx/mx-template-service/README.md

 ### `Queue Worker`

-This is used for bull module and concurrency processing worker queues.
+This is used for concurrently processing heavy jobs.

 ## Available Scripts